China ‘super embassy’ decision put back to December

 The development comes after a parliamentary committee urged Housing and Planning Secretary Steve Reed to block the plans.

-The Government has postponed a decision on whether to grant China permission for a new London “super embassy”.
+The Government has postponed a decision on whether to grant China permission for a new London “super embassy”, which Dominic Cummings said he was warned would house a “spy centre”.

 It comes after a parliamentary committee urged Housing and Planning Secretary Steve Reed to block the plans, saying they would harm the UK’s security and economic resilience.